Comparison of three therapies in patients with previously untreated chronic lymphocytic leukemia (CLL) or small cell lymphocytic lymphoma (SLL)

 Inclusion criteria

 The people who take part in the trial must fulfil various requirements.
-The most
+The most important include:

 - Age: at least 18 years.